14 | 04 | 2020

 Data Network Automation, how Cisco ACI delivers agile networking platform?

-We wrote this blog as a refresher or quick guide based on the number of resources and publications from the Internet.
-We all have a different interpretation of the same objective, but sometimes it is good to cross-check it with what others may think.
+We wrote this blog as a refresher or quick guide based on the many resources and publications on the Internet.
+We all have different interpretations of the same objective, but sometimes, it is good to cross-check our interpretations with what others may think.

-In the networking world, everyone is talking or using the Application Centric Infrastructure (ACI).
+Everyone is talking or using the Application Centric Infrastructure (ACI) in the networking world.
 Let’s begin with some questions.

 What is Cisco ACI?

-ACI stands for Application Centric Infrastructure and is Cisco SDN solution for Data Center environment.
-ACI is a way to create a common policy-based framework for IT environment.
+ACI stands for Application Centric Infrastructure and is a Cisco SDN solution for a Data Center environment.
+ACI is a way to create a common policy-based framework for the IT environment.
 Specifically across the Application, Networking and Security domains.
-It is Policy-Based – a set of guidelines or rules that determine a course of action.
-An example would be: traffic going from a web-server to the end-host, must pass through a firewall.
+Policy-Based is a set of guidelines or rules that determine a course of action.
+An example would be traffic going from a web server to the end host, which must pass through a firewall.
 Try to visualise, like QoS, Security and SLA’s

 What are the key features/benefits?